Welcome back to our Intro to AdWords scripts series where we’re training you to automate your account management using scripts.

 To take things a step further, why not schedule your script to run daily?
 If you feel adventurous, add an if condition to the email – maybe you’ll only want to be emailed if you’ve spent over £100.

-To check out what else you can do with the objects in this script, hit one of the links below.
 If the documentation doesn’t make sense, don’t worry!
 Our next post will be a super-easy guide to understand the AdWords scripts documentation.